4D topological textures in light: Supplemental Information

+Note that, since $\rho$ does not depend on $z$ for any $\beta$, $N$ accumulates linearly and indefinitely as the integration range in $z$ increases.
+As a consequence, one can construct cells where $N = \pm 1$ that are not F3DP cells (spatiotemporal cells containing each nonparaxial polarization state).
+There are also F3DP cells whose volume is the same as that for $\mathcal{A}$ or $\mathcal{B}$, but for which $N=0$.

-In section \ref{4D_skyrmionic_textures}, we reported the existence of F3DP cells where $n_S = 0$.
-We show in Fig.~\ref{fig:nonskyrmionic_F3DP_cells} examples of regions containing all 3D polarization ellipses where $n_S = 0$.
-The regions in (a) and (b) are constructed as follows: First, we take one or more regions in A that sum up to half of the A volume by slicing A along $z$.
-Then, we take the regions in B containing all the polarization states that are not in the chosen A regions (i.e., the regions in B that are not a displacement of the A regions by $\pi/2$ in $\kappa_x x$, $\kappa_y y$ and $\kappa_z z$).
-Since $\Sigma_S$ does not depend on $z$, $n_S$ grows linearly with $z$, and thus the total $n_S$ is $-1/2$ ($+1/2$) in the A (B) sub-regions, so their Skyrme numbers always cancel.
-A simple example is depicted in Fig.~\ref{fig:nonskyrmionic_F3DP_cells}(a), where we took the second half of cell A. We can choose the A volumes to be split into two parts as shown in Fig.~\ref{fig:nonskyrmionic_F3DP_cells}(b).
-Following the stacking rules to reproduce the field in subsection \ref{field_unit_cell}, one realizes that the cell in Fig.~\ref{fig:skyrmionic_cells}(c) ($\kappa_x x\in[0,\pi]$, $\kappa_y y\in[0,2\pi]$ and $\kappa_z z\in[0,\pi/2]$), which is also shown in Fig.~\ref{fig:nonskyrmionic_F3DP_cells}(c), can be built from Fig.~\ref{fig:nonskyrmionic_F3DP_cells}(b), but now all the parts of the cell are connected forming a cuboidal F3DP nonskyrmionic cell.
+We show in Fig.~\ref{fig:nonskyrmionic_F3DP_cells} examples of regions containing all 3D polarization ellipses where $N = 0$.
+The regions in (a) and (b) are constructed as follows: First, we take one or more regions in $\mathcal{A}$ that sum up to half of the $\mathcal{A}$ volume by slicing $\mathcal{A}$ along $z$.
+Then, we take the regions in $\mathcal{B}$ containing all the polarization states that are not in the chosen $\mathcal{A}$ regions (i.e., the regions in $\mathcal{B}$ that are not a displacement of the $\mathcal{A}$ regions by $\pi/2$ in $\kappa_x x$, $\kappa_y y$ and $\kappa_z z$).
+Since $\rho$ does not depend on $z$, $N$ grows linearly with $z$, and thus the total $N$ is $-1/2$ ($+1/2$) in the $\mathcal{A}$ ($\mathcal{B}$) sub-regions, so their $N$ numbers always cancel.
+A simple example is depicted in Fig.~\ref{fig:nonskyrmionic_F3DP_cells}(a), where we took the second half of cell $\mathcal{A}$.
+We can choose the $\mathcal{A}$ volumes to be split into two parts as shown in Fig.~\ref{fig:nonskyrmionic_F3DP_cells}(b).
+Following the stacking rules to reproduce the field (Fig.~\ref{fig:unit_cell}), one realizes that the cell in Fig.~\ref{fig:nonskyrmionic_F3DP_cells}(c) can be built from Fig.~\ref{fig:nonskyrmionic_F3DP_cells}(b), but now all the parts of the cell are connected forming a cuboidal F3DP cell with $N=0$.
+Analogous results can be derived for the 4D Skyrme number $N_\mathrm{S}$, given by Eq.~\eqref{eq:SkyrmeNumber4D_fieldsphere} in the main text.
+In the spatial regions shown in Fig.~\ref{fig:nonskyrmionic_F3DP_cells}, now constrained to the temporal interval $\Omega t \in [0,\pi]$, the 4-sphere is spanned but $N_S=0$.
+A similar effect is observed in the 2D paraxial texture shown in Fig.~\ref{fig:constructingthefield}(a) of the main text: in this case, the two square regions on the positive side of the $y$ axis fully cover the Poincaré sphere, yet with opposite signs of Skyrme density, resulting in a 2D Skyrme number of 0.